danjac/django-saas-starter/README.md

 PostgreSQL and Redis buildpacks are required.

-Set up Heroku and Git as per the instructions.
+Set up Heroku, S3, Cloudfront and Git as per the instructions.
 You need to set up Heroku to deploy a Docker image:

+    heroku git:remote -a APP_NAME

+    heroku stack:set container

+For more details see:

 https://devcenter.heroku.com/articles/git

 https://www.heroku.com/deploy-with-docker

-Remember to run:

-    heroku stack:set container

-in order to deploy using *heroku.yml*.

 You will need to set the following Heroku environment variables: